-The global white biotechnology market size was USD 203.28 billion in 2015 and is expected to witness growth at a CAGR of 10.2% over the forecast period on account of its increasing use in the manufacturing of biofuels such as bioethanol and biodiesel.
-About 4% of the chemical products including organic acids, amino acids, ethanol and numerous vitamins are manufactured using this technology.
+The global white biotechnology market demand was USD 203.28 billion in 2015 and is expected to witness growth at a CAGR of 10.2% from 2016 to 2024 on account of its increasing use in the manufacturing of biofuels such as bioethanol and biodiesel.
+About 4% of the chemical products including organic acids, amino acids, ethanol, and numerous vitamins are manufactured using this technology.

 Rising consumer demand for green chemicals particularly in North America and Europe who are willing to pay a higher price or a green premium for numerous renewable products is expected to push manufacturers to employ white biotechnology process as opposed to traditional chemical manufacturing.
 In addition, rising need from various consumer industries including automotive and consumer goods to meet sustainability targets is expected to fuel technology demand over the forecast period.